Nestor-Ch/utilityR/README.md

 All entries marked for deletion are kept in the `deletion.log.new` object - this is our deletion log.

 The initial step that the script goes through is the removal of duplicates.
 The algorithm for finding them in the `raw.main` is standard - finding the duplicate `uuid` entries and dropping them.
 We cannot do this for the `raw.loopx` objects as their unique identifier `loop_index` works as a row index.
-We will never be able to find any duplicates by investingating this column.
+We will never be able to find any duplicates by investigating this column.
 However, each individual loop entry is assigned to some entry from the `raw.main` object through the `uuid` and the `parent_index` columns.
 Each set of household members should have 1 unique `uuid` and `parent_index`.
 The script finds those entries that have more than one `parent_index` per a unique `uuid` and marks them as duplicates.

 At the end of this process, those entries are added into the `deletion.log.dupl` object.